 - Contact an individual at this organization who you think would be willing to oversee your participation in an internship and confirm that this person is willing to act as your on-site supervisor.
 The on-site supervisor is responsible for outlining the duties, responsibilities and projects you will perform as an intern.
 Once you have confirmed who will act as your on-site supervisor, set up a meeting to fill out your internship agreement.

-- Go to the Contract Course page and click on the Internship Agreement Form.
-If you want to fill the form out online, choose the 'fillable' option.
+- Go to the Internship Agreement Form.
+If you want to fill the form out online, you will need to edit the PDF.
 If you want to print the form and write in the text by hand, choose the "Printed" option.

 A note on deadlines: Internship agreements must reach the Ukiah Program Coordinator by the following deadlines, so please ensure you meet with your on-site supervisor well before these dates (email reminders will be sent each semester):